PerkOS-xyz/Stack/README.md

-# PerkOS x402 - Multi-Chain Payment Facilitator
+# PerkOS Stack — The Infrastructure Behind the Spark

+**PerkOS Stack** is enterprise-grade agent infrastructure that provides everything you need to build agent-powered applications: REST APIs, x402 micropayments, agent discovery, and ERC-8004 identity.
+One integration.
+Complete infrastructure.

-A **community-friendly multi-chain x402 facilitator** that implements the x402 protocol for seamless Web3 agent payments.
-Supports both exact (EIP-3009) and deferred (EIP-712) payment schemes across **Avalanche, Base, and Celo** networks with full **ERC-8004** agent discovery and reputation tracking.
+Built on **x402 protocol** for seamless Web3 agent payments with support for both exact (EIP-3009) and deferred (EIP-712) payment schemes across **Avalanche, Base, and Celo** networks.

 ## Protocol Compatibility